brokenthorn/brokenthorn.github.io/content/intro-to-effect-ch1.md

 # Adoption Strategy

-No. Effect is incrementally adoptable, letting you start small.
+Effect is incrementally adoptable, letting you start small.

 However, partial adoption at scale can add complexity and lead to blaming Effect unfairly.